Search Blogs

 5. Mount Washington

-Why it is safe: Nestled in the northwest corner of the city, Mount Washington feels more like a small town than part of Baltimore.
-With active neighborhood associations and minimal through-traffic, it has long been considered one of the safest neighborhoods in Baltimore City.
+Why it is safe: Located at the northwest corner of the city, Mount Washington seems more like a small town rather than a part of Baltimore.
+Because of its active neighborhood associations and very few cars passing by, it has been one of the safest neighborhoods in Baltimore City for a long time.

 Crime Rate: About 55% lower than the Baltimore average